fsantanna/pingus/ceu/README.md

 For the drawing subsystem, 50 files with around 300 lines of code (e.g., class `ArmageddonButton` [[![X]][cpp_armageddon_draw]]).

-The implementation in C++ also relies on a dispatching hierarchy for `resize` callbacks, touching 12 files with around 100 lines of code (e.g., class `StartScreen` [[![X]][cpp_startscreen_resize]]).
+The implementation in C++ also relies on dispatching hierarchy for `resize` callbacks, touching 12 files with around 100 lines of code (e.g., class `StartScreen` [[![X]][cpp_startscreen_resize]]).

 Most of this code is eliminated in Céu since abstractions can react directly to the environment, not depending on hierarchies spread across multiple files.

+Note that dispatching hierarchies cross game engine code, suggesting that most games use this control-flow pattern heavily.
+In the case of the Pingus engine, we rewrote 9 files from C++ to Céu, reducing them from 515 to 173 LoC, mostly because of dispatching code.

 <!--
+engine/         173     515     0.34        part that interacts with the game logic

 Many of these files mix dispatching with state manipulation, In Céu, forwarding is eliminated forwarding disapper, ex...